-Shimmering from the desert haze of Nevada like a latter-day El Dorado, Las Vegas is the most dynamic, spectacular city on earth.
-At the start of the twentieth century, it didn’t even exist; now it’s home to two million people.
+Shimmering from the desert haze of Nevada like a latter-day El Dorado, Las Vegas is the most dynamic, spectacular city on Earth.
+At the start of the 20th century, it didn’t even exist; now it’s home to two million people.

 For opulence: Bellagio